India: Front-line workers optimistic about vaccination drive | DW | 25.01.2021

 Prime Minister Modi, 70, will be getting a shot during the second round of the vaccination drive, which will inoculate citizens above 50 years of age.

 India has vaccinated more than 1.6 million people since the start of the campaign.
-According to authorities, the country took six days to vaccinate 1 million people, whereas the UK and the US took 18 and 10 days respectively to inoculate the same number of people.
+According to authorities, the country took six days to vaccinate 1 million people, whereas the UK and the US took 18 and 10 days respectively to inoculate the same number.

 The government, however, admitted that it encountered some technical problems, such as glitches in the Co WIN vaccine registration app, during the campaign.